ModelOriented/DALEX-docs/dalex/adding-new-explanation.md

-# How to add a new explanation
+# How to add a new explanation?

 Let's suppose there is some new explanation that is not present in current version of python `dalex`.
 How to add such explanation to the package with preservance of compliant structure?
 This list presents general schema of adding a new functionality on an example of [VIVO](https://github.com/ModelOriented/vivo) (Variable Importance via Oscillations).
 Contents of files will be discussed later.